 Getting checked by your doctor can help determine what's causing symptoms.
 If Alzheimer’s is the cause, an early diagnosis allows you:

-- Access to treatment options: Current medications do not cure Alzheimer’s, but two treatments — aducanumab (Aduhelm™) and lecanemab (Leqembi™) — demonstrate that removing beta-amyloid, one of the hallmarks of Alzheimer’s disease, from the brain reduces cognitive and functional decline in people living with early Alzheimer’s.
-(Access to aducanumab is limited, as is Medicaid coverage of the drug.
-Ask your doctor about availability.)
+- Access to treatment options: Current medications do not cure Alzheimer’s, but two treatments — aducanumab (Aduhelm®) and lecanemab (Leqembi®) — demonstrate that removing beta-amyloid, one of the hallmarks of Alzheimer’s disease, from the brain reduces cognitive and functional decline in people living with early Alzheimer’s.
+(Aducanumab will be discontinued on Nov.
+1, 2024.
+Please connect with your provider on treatment options.)
 Others may help lessen symptoms, such as memory loss and confusion, for a limited time.
 An early Alzheimer’s diagnosis provides you with a better chance of benefiting from treatment.

 - An opportunity to participate in clinical trials: An early diagnosis makes individuals eligible for a wider variety of clinical trials, which advance research and may provide medical benefits.